What Is a Fax Confirmation Page? (And How to Get One)

 Do You Need to Keep Fax Confirmations?

 For everyone else, keeping a confirmation is optional but smart.
-If you are faxing a form with a cover page to a government agency or insurance company, save the confirmation email.
-If someone later claims they never received it, you have proof.
+If you are faxing a form with a cover page to a government agency or insurance company, save the status record.
+It documents the carrier-reported outcome, but does not prove that a person read or processed the fax.

 Online fax services make this easier than traditional fax machines.
 Instead of a slip of thermal paper that fades after six months, you get a digital record that lasts as long as your email inbox does.